Patriots-Saints clash showcases aging stars Brady, Brees

 “I have so much respect for Drew and what he’s accomplished,” Brady said.
 “Playing against him for a long time; I know the challenges a Drew Brees-led team presents.
 We’ve got our work cut out for us.”

-RUN SUPPORT: Both teams were disappointed by their running games last week, particularly in light of key free-agent signings: Adrian Peterson with the Saints and Mike Gillislee with New England.
+Both teams were disappointed by their running games last week, particularly in light of key free-agent signings: Adrian Peterson with the Saints and Mike Gillislee with New England.
 Gillislee had three touchdowns in his debut, but it was largely a footnote as New England’s ground game was ineffective in the second half against the Chiefs.
 Still, that compared favorably to Peterson, who played just nine offensive snaps, gaining only 18 yards on six carries — and giving Payton a glare on the sideline.
 “I didn’t sign up for nine snaps,” Peterson said.
 “Unfortunately, that’s the way the game played out.”

-HOME COOKING: The game brings Brandin Cooks back to New Orleans, where he was a 2014 first-round pick and played his first three seasons.
+The game brings Brandin Cooks back to New Orleans, where he was a 2014 first-round pick and played his first three seasons.
 Brady said he’s glad Cooks is on his side now.
 “He’s pretty unique,” Brady said.
 “His maturity is probably what surprised me the most. … He wants to do extra.
 He wants to know what I’m thinking.
 He just wants to do the right thing all of the time.”

-ROOM FOR ERROR: While one team will drop to 0-2, recent NFL history suggests neither team should be in panic mode.
+While one team will drop to 0-2, recent NFL history suggests neither team should be in panic mode.
 Since realignment in 2002, 108 of the 180 playoff teams (60 percent) opened 1-1 or 0-2.

 Comments